wojciech11/se_cloud_app_administration_and_development/05_slides/README.md

 3. Time for fixing the issue
 4. Response time to customer tickets

+Hint.

+Here helps to release certain functionality as apha or RC or behind feature flags to most friendly customers to be able to move faster.

 ## Incident Management

 Incident management skills and practices exist to channel the energies of enthusiastic individuals.